PromptBit/partbolt-help-articles/_articles/import-bom-from-csv.md

 4. Once you've labeled all the columns, click **Next <i class="fas fa-fw fa-chevron-right"></i>**.
 5. PartBolt will group the parts of your BOM by their number/value.
 Using the dropdowns on the right, match the groups with the corresponding parts in your inventory.
 6. Once you've matched all the parts, click **<i class="fas fa-fw fa-check"></i> Done**.

+If you encounter issues with this process, or need to import data from software that cannot export a CSV file, please contact us at [support@partbolt.com](mailto:support@partbolt.com) and we'll be happy to help!